Georgiana Cavendish, Duchess of Devonshire

 Georgiana Cavendish, Duchess of Devonshire (née Spencer; /dʒɔːrˈdʒeɪnə/ jor-JAY-nə; 7 June 1757 – 30 March 1806), was an English aristocrat, socialite, political organiser, author, and activist.
 Born into the Spencer family, married into the Cavendish family, she was the first wife of William Cavendish, 5th Duke of Devonshire, and the mother of the 6th Duke of Devonshire.

-As the Duchess of Devonshire, she garnered much attention and fame in society during her lifetime.
-With a preeminent position in the peerage of England, the Duchess was famous for her charisma, political influence, beauty, unusual marital arrangement, love affairs, socializing, and notorious for her gambling addiction, leading to an immense debt.

-She was the great-great-great-great aunt of Diana, Princess of Wales.
-Their lives, centuries apart, have been compared in tragedy.
-She was also a great-great-great-aunt of Elizabeth II by marriage through the queen's maternal grandmother.
+The Duchess was famous for her charisma, political influence, beauty, unusual marital arrangement, love affairs, socializing, and notoriety for her gambling addiction, leading to an immense debt.
+She was the great-great-great-grandaunt of Diana, Princess of Wales.
+Their lives, two centuries apart, have been compared in tragedy.